You’re doing really well on your fitness journey and then it happens: date night, dinner out with your girlfriends, or a work dinner with new clients.

 Buuuuuut, if you do eat out a lot, or order in a lot, those rich meals can really add up.
 Most eateries cook for flavour, not health, so it can be a minefield to navigate healthy options.

-But have no fear: you're not doomed to choke down a garden salad with dressing on the side for the rest of your life.
-Here's how to eat out (or order in) without undoing your fitness goals.
+But have no fear: you’re not doomed to choke down a garden salad with dressing on the side for the rest of your life.
+Here’s how to order in, or eat out on a fitness journey.

 #1: Check the menu ahead of time